-- Expand the baseline knowledge of annual and seasonal distribution, abundance, and population characteristics of woodland and coastal caribou populations interacting with the Project; • - Investigate the influence (extent and magnitude) of disturbance related Project effects on local abundance and distribution of woodland caribou.
-The use of a reference range (potentially Harding Lake or Charron Lake ranges) will allow for effects of the Project to be disseminated from natural variation.
+- Expand the baseline knowledge of annual and seasonal distribution, abundance, and population characteristics of boreal woodland and coastal caribou populations interacting with the Project; • - Investigate the influence (extent and magnitude) of disturbance related Project effects on local abundance and distribution of boreal woodland caribou.
+The use of a reference range (Charron Lake range) will allow for effects of the Project to be disseminated from natural variation.
 Complementary field and analytical methods and a variety of parameters at two scales; - a.
 Local Scale: The Spatial dynamics including displacement/avoidance, neutral or positive Project responses will be evaluated using indicators such as site fidelity, habitat selection, seasonal habitat use, mortality rates (predators, roads/vehicle collisions) and evaluation of occupancy and movement dynamics before and after construction where pre-existing baseline data permits.
 Distance based analysis will used to elucidate the extent to which the Project has influenced behavior within and adjacent to the Project Zone of Influence (ZOI): - b.
-Range Scale: Bog, Wabowden, Reed and Reference caribou ranges: Population abundance and recruitment in relation to changes in human access, hunting, predation and other mortality risks (such as vehicle collisions) will be assessed.
-Changes in population state (occupancy/seasonal distribution in calving, rearing and overwintering habitats, movements, home range size, and population abundance/viability) and vital rates (population structure, recruitment, survival) before and after construction will be undertaken where pre-existing baseline data permits.
-Analytical comparisons to reference conditions in the Harding Range will used to elucidate the extent to which the Project has altered local population dynamics versus natural variation within the population.
+Range Scale: Bog, Wabowden, Naosap-Reed and Charron Lake reference caribou ranges: Population abundance and recruitment in relation to changes in human access, hunting, predation and other mortality risks (such as vehicle collisions) will be assessed.
+Changes in population state (occupancy/seasonal distribution in calving, rearing and overwintering habitats, movements, home range size. and population abundance/viability) and vital rates (population structure, recruitment, survival) before and after construction will be undertaken where pre-existing baseline data permits.
+Analytical comparisons to reference conditions in the Charron Lake Range will used to elucidate the extent to which the Project has altered local population dynamics versus natural variation within the population.

-Applicable Project Component(s): N1,N2, N3, N4, AC Collectors and Construction Power
+Applicable Project Component(s): N1.N2.
+N3.
+N4.
+AC Collectors and Construction Power